Probability Distributions/Models#

 Inclusion probability is the probability that 1 appears in a selected sample in the index i

-pmf(x, batch_as_column=True)[source]#
+pmf(x, batch_as_column=False)[source]#

 Calculate the value of the probability mass function (PMF) of a Conditional Bernoulli distribution, evaluated at given binary state/realization x, and with parameters defined by the underlying probability of success.
 The variable x is conditioned by the registered budget.